George Washington Bridge Bus Station: Bus service

-On September 20, 2017, Greyhound announced that it would be providing service to the station starting September 27, while keeping the Port Authority Bus Terminal as its primary New York City location.
+On September 20, 2017, Greyhound (under Flix SE) announced that it would be providing service to the station starting September 27, while keeping the Port Authority Bus Terminal as its primary New York City location.

 As of 2020, the bus lines detailed below serve the terminal for the New York City Transit Authority, New Jersey Transit, and Coach USA (Rockland Coaches and Short Line).
 Service is also provided by Spanish Transportation with its Express Service jitneys.
 Additionally, some OurBus routes serve the George Washington Bridge Bus Station.

 MTA Regional Bus Operations

 Ten local MTA Regional Bus Operations routes stop at a lower level and on the streets outside the station.
 The stops on Fort Washington Avenue, while the stop on Broadway.
 The stop on 178th and 179th Streets between Fort Washington Avenue and Broadway.
 All routes are ADA-accessible.